isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution1657.md

 ---
-title: 'Probing System'
+title: 'Hydraulic Nut Tensioning/ Hydraulic Torqueing Wrench'
 permalink: /productivity-solutions-grant/solutionrepo/solution1657
 ---

-## Probing System
+## Hydraulic Nut Tensioning/ Hydraulic Torqueing Wrench

 ## Overview

 **Description**

-A probing system consists of the following attached to CNC machining center:

-Work Piece Touch Probe: Work piece measurement/referencing Tool Setting Probe: Tool setting, length, radius, breakage detection
-Software: Creates measurement program for probes on standard geometries and free-form surfaces, generates QC alerts and reports
-Implementation: Equipment configuration, training
+The hydraulic nut tensioning or hydraulic torqueing wrench is used for bolting, especially in tight spaces.
+It prevents damage and unnecessary stress due to overtightening.

-Cost of equipment capped at $37,500 per unit
+Cost of equipment apped at $37,500 per unit

 ## Solution Packages Option(s)